Sliced Wasserstein distance between probability measures on Hilbert spaces: Introduction

-The structure of the rest of paper is simple.
-In Section \ref{section: def of sw} we will provide a rigorous definition of sliced Wasserstein distance between measures on an infinite dimensional separable Hilbert space.
-Section \ref{section: narrow_conv_sw} is devoted to characterize the narrow convergence of measures via the newly-defined sliced Wasserstein distance.
-Next in Section \ref{section: empirical} we study the convergence rate of empirical measure, which is consistent with those results in finite dimensions \cite{Manole_2022}.
-At the end of the paper, in Section \ref{section: unsolved}, we list some open problems which may be of future interests.
+The structure of the rest of paper is outlined as follows.
+In Section~\ref{section: def of sw} we will provide a rigorous definition of sliced Wasserstein distance between measures on an infinite dimensional separable Hilbert space.
+Section~\ref{section: narrow_conv_sw} is devoted to characterize the narrow convergence of measures via the newly-defined sliced Wasserstein distance.
+Finally, in Section~\ref{section: empirical} we study the convergence rate of empirical measure, which is consistent with those results in finite dimensions~\cite{Manole_2022}.